qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Add a new command.md

 ```
 What are the products ordered by 'Consolidated Holdings' in Northwind Inventory?
 Please list the product name, price and supplier in a table.
 ```
+## Congratulations
+You've completed the lab!
+If you still have time and you want to dig deeper into the project, you can follow the optional exercises.

+- [Optional - Code Tour](./Optional%20-%20Code%20tour.md) to learn more about the codebase and the key components of the application.
+- [Optional - Run sample app as a message extension](./Optional%20-%20Run%20sample%20app.md) to test the application as a Message Extension in Microsoft Teams and Outlook.